-Geographic Information Systems (GIS) provide powerful software tools for the manipulation and analysis of spatial data, making maps into dynamic objects.
+Geographic Information Systems (GIS) provide powerful applications, software tools and software as a service platforms for the manipulation and analysis of spatial data, making maps into dynamic objects.
 While services like Google Earth and Google Maps bring GIS capabilities to everyone, there are robust, heavy-hitting applications like ArcGIS and QGIS that include extensive data analysis and visualization tools for researchers across a wide variety of domains.
 There are many Geographic Information Systems (GIS) available for use.
 More than can be listed here.
 Support is offered for all with a focus on those systems listed below.

 ESRI ArcGIS software products include ArcMap, ArcPro, ArcGIS Online and Story Maps.
 The university has a site license for this software.
 It is available in most Rutgers computing labs and through the Virtual Computer Labs.
 See the university software portal for information regarding individual and departmental access and licenses.
 Click HERE for instructions to create your account.